top of page

 CHEM 126.
 General Chemistry II.

-CHEM 127.
-General Chemistry Laboratory I. Topics include qualitative analysis, gas laws, colorimetry, spectroscopy, colligative properties, computational modelling and computerized data collection and analysis.
+Topics include qualitative analysis, gas laws, colorimetry, spectroscopy, colligative properties, computational modelling and computerized data collection and analysis.

-CHEM 128.
-General Chemistry Laboratory II.
 Topics include calorimetry, volumetric and potentiometric titrations, reaction kinetics, determination of acid dissociation constants, and computerized data collection and analysis.

 CHEM 331.
 Analytical Chemistry.

-CHEM 332.
-Analytical Chemistry Laboratory.
 Laboratory experiments apply the total analytical process to real samples, including sample collection, chemical workup, wet chemical and instrumental analysis.
 Methods of analysis include standard volumetric procedures, UV/VIS spectroscopy, atomic absorption, ion-selective electrodes, gas chromatography-mass spectrometry, and HPLC, as well as standard methods from various official agencies.

 Courses